 - What are the chances that treatment will cure this cancer?

-    - What are the side effects and risks of each treatment option?
+- What are the side effects and risks of each treatment?

-    - Will treatment affect the ability to have children?
-If so, do you offer fertility preservation evaluations and services?
+- Will treatment affect being able to have children?
+If so, do you offer ways to preserve that ability?

 What to expect from your doctor

 Your healthcare professional will likely ask you questions.
 Questions might include:

 - What symptoms worry you?

 - Are the symptoms constant or do they come and go?

 - How severe are the symptoms?

 - What, if anything, seems to make the symptoms better?

 - What, if anything, seems to make the symptoms worse?